Brainard warns US rates to stay high, notes global impact

 Last week, the Fed raised its benchmark interest rate by three-quarters of a percentage point for the third straight time, a heftier increase than its usual quarter-point hike, as it fights inflation that recently reached a four-decade high.
 The Fed has pushed its benchmark short-term rate to a range of 3% to 3.25%, the highest since early 2008, up from nearly zero in March.
 That is the most rapid pace of increases in four decades.

-Interest rates will need to stay high “for some time to have confidence that inflation is moving back” to the Fed's 2% target, she added.
+Interest rates will need to stay high “for some time to have confidence that inflation is moving back” to the Fed's 2% target, Brainard said.
 “For these reasons, we are committed to avoiding pulling back prematurely.”

+A government report Friday showed that the inflation gauge the Fed prefers rose 0.3% in August from July, while excluding the volatile food and energy categories, core prices jumped 0.6%, more than most economists forecast.
+The increases may make a fourth big rate hike more likely when the Fed next meets in November, economists said.

+Inflation rose 6.2% from a year ago, the report said, down from a 7% spike in June that was the fastest in four decades.
+But core prices have accelerated, and are up 4.9% in August from a year ago, faster than July's annual pace of 4.7%.

 Brainard also addressed concerns that rapid interest rate hikes by central banks around the world are raising the risks of global financial turmoil and recession.